hardyoyo/RodmanPottingerCookbook/recipes/Chilli.md

 getting a bit brown, add in whatever else you're adding (peppers, chillies, mushrooms) and sauté a bit more until it all smells good, add the spices, add the tomatoes, add the beans, add the TVP.
-Pop on a lid, hit the chilli button, set the time for 3 minutes.
+Pop on a lid, hit the chilli button, set the time for 3 minutes (longer if you put in lots of fresh tomatoes, or any frozen suff... if you did, 10 minutes should do it).
 Natural release.
 Maybe make some corn bread while you wait.